jotia1/spiking-net-tensorflow/README.md

 ### A rough roadmap of development:
+- [ ] Simplify running networks
+- [ ] Profile and Speed up code to realtime on a current laptop for small networks (<10 neurons)
-- Generate examples with delayed LIF neurons
+- [ ] Generate examples folder withh delayed LIF neurons
-- Add tests
+- [ ] Add tests (see readme in tests folder)
-- Add examples

 Initial development was done [here](https://colab.research.google.com/drive/1ompErt-hmnRBYUk6fjcRyqrc8Et2cXxY) and will give some insight into how the simulator works